-Burns are a common, painful, and possibly life-threatening injury.
+Burns are a common, painful, and possibly life-threatening injury, first aid courses Belfast.
 Burn scarring is generally disfiguring and permanent, and burns usually develop infected.

 Every year, British hospitals treat 13,000 burn victims.
 Every year, 200 individuals die as a result of burn injuries.